Lions Club boosts fight against COVID-19 with $10,000 medical supplies – The Sun Nigeria

 “This donation to NCDC is part of our support to the Federal Government in the fight against the deadly virus, as well as the club modest assistance to equip the nation’s hospitals, ”Aromolaran said.

-The district-governor-elect, who was accompanied by other senior members of Lions Clubs District 404 A1, including the past international director, Hameed O. B. Lawal, past district governor Alex Irotumeh, past Council chair, Air Vice Marshal Anthony Okpere, District 404 A1 LCIF chairperson, Omotunde Johnson and other disclosed that Lions Clubs International has already disbursed over US$3.5 million in global grants to fight the pandemic around the world.
+The district-governor-elect was accompanied by other senior members of Lions Clubs District 404 A1, including the past international director, Hameed O. B. Lawal, past district governor Alex Irotumeh, past Council chair, Air Vice Marshal Anthony Okpere, District 404 A1 LCIF chairperson, Omotunde Johnson and others.
+He said the Lions Clubs International has already disbursed over US$3.5 million in global grants to fight the pandemic around the world.

-Lawal, in his remark, said that LCIF was the support arm of Lions Clubs International, responsible for funding the humanitarian causes of the organisation’s supports and the foundation graciously supported the donation in order to contribute it own quota as humanitarian service group.
+Lawal, in his remarks, said the LCIF was the support arm of Lions Clubs International, responsible for funding the humanitarian causes of the organisation’s supports and the foundation graciously supported the donation in order to contribute its own quota as humanitarian service group.

-Receiving the donation on behalf of the Director General of NCDC, the assistant director, Mrs Olajumoke Babatunde,

 Leave a Reply